-Effective October 1, 2017, for each eligible full-time member the District shall contribute the cap amounts set forth below toward the premium costs of insurance coverage.
+Effective October 1, 2020, for each eligible full-time member the District shall contribute the cap amounts set forth below toward the premium costs of insurance coverage.
 Part time employees with an FTE of .5 and above shall receive a prorated amount according to their FTE.
 Employees will select from one of the available plans.

-For the 2017-18 insurance year (October 1, 2017 through September 30, 2018), the District shall contribute $1258 per month, as necessary to pay the premium cost.
-For the 2018-19 insurance year, the District shall contribute $1258 per month, as necessary to pay the premium cost.
+For the 2020-21 insurance year (October 1, 2020 through September 30, 2021), the District shall contribute $ $1,348 per month, as necessary to pay the premium cost.
+For the 2021-22 insurance year, the District shall contribute $1,423 per month, as necessary to pay the premium cost.
+For the 2022-23 insurance year, the District shall contribute $1,498 per month, as necessary to pay the premium cost.
 The employee will pay any additional necessary medical premium, dental and/or vision premium by payroll deduction.

+Based on data from October 1, 2020 to April 15, 2021, NWEA and NWRESD will project the estimated balance of the pool as of September 30, 2021, the end of the plan year.
+If the balance is projected to be less than $250,000, this will trigger an economic reopenerfor Insurance Benefits for the 2021-22insurance year.
+This shall be negotiated along with cola for 2021-22 and 2022-23 in the spring of 2021.

-Based on data from October 1, 2017 to April 15, 2018, NWEA and NWRESD will project the estimated balance of the pool as of September 30, 20118, the end of the plan year.
-If the balance is projected to be less than $400,000, this will trigger an economic reopener. for Insurance Benefits only for the 2018-19 insurance year.
-The contribution for 2019-2020 insurance year will be negotiated with Article 13 (Salary Schedule).
-The parties agree to begin such negotiations no later than April 15, 2019.
+Based on data from October 1, 2021 to April 15, 2022, NWEA and NWRESD will project the estimated balance of the pool as of September 30, 2022, the end of the plan year.
+If the balance is projected to be less than $250,000, this will trigger an economic reopener for Insurance Benefits only for the 2022-23 insurance year.
+This shall be negotiated in the spring of 2022.

 The application of the District insurance contribution and the implementation of the pooling method for each insurance year shall be developed by the Insurance Committee (1d below).
-The distribution of the pool and insurance selection incentives shall be prepared and attached to this document as Appendix B upon completion.
+The distribution of the pool and insurance selection incentives shall be prepared and attached to this document as an Appendix upon completion.

 The Association will appoint representatives to a joint labor/management insurance committee, to review all plans approved by OEBB for the next school year.
 Members of the committee will then report all relevant information to the Association.
 The Association, in partnership with the District will determine the members rate schedules and medical, vision and dental plans offered for the next school year.